Toward Compact Deep Neural Networks via Energy-Aware Pruning: Related Works

-\textbf{Filter Pruning.} Network filter pruning removes redundant or non-informative filters which are less-informative for performance from the given model at once (one-shot pruning) or iteratively (iterative pruning).
-The most network filter pruning techniques make filters sparse by removing connections and adopt an appropriate criterion for discriminating whether it is crucial or not.
-Obviously it is a critical point to decide how to quantify the importance of the filters in the current state of the model for deletion.
+Network filter pruning removes redundant or non-informative filters which are less informative for performance from the given model at once (one-shot pruning) or iteratively (iterative pruning).
+Most network filter pruning techniques make filters sparse by removing connections and adopting an appropriate criterion for discriminating whether it is crucial or not.
+It is a critical point to decide how to quantify the importance of the filters in the current state of the model for deletion.
 In previous studies, pruning criteria have been typically proposed based on the magnitude of 1) mostly weights with $l_1$~/~$l_2$-norm~\cite{NIPS2015_5784, l1norm}, 2) gradients~\cite{sun2017meprop}, 3) Taylor expansion~/~2$^{nd}$ partial derivative (a.k.a.
 Hessian matrix)~\cite{NIPS1989_250, taylor}, 4) Layer-wise relevance propagation (LRP)~\cite{yeompr2021}, and 4) other criteria~\cite{Yu00LMHGLD18, liunetworkslimming}.
 For more detail in magnitude-based pruning, please refer to~\cite{yeompr2021}.